 Voice actors have been around for a long time, but audiobook narrator jobs have become a surprisingly big part of that industry in recent years.

 If I had to venture a guess, I’d say it’s thanks to people’s long commute times and the boredom that comes along with that.
-Whatever the reason, it’s great for anyone who’s been looking for ways to read and make money at the same time.
+Whatever the reason, being a narrator is great for anyone who’s been looking for ways to read and make money at the same time.

 It definitely sounds like an incredibly fun career track to pursue.